Mastodon The Writing Desk: June 2020

 Tell us about your latest book.

-My novel, Luminous: The Story of a Radium Girl, was just published a few days ago.
-It is the story of Catherine Donohue, who worked at Radium Dial in Ottawa, Illinois during the 1920’s and 1930’s.
+My novel, Luminous: The Story of a Radium Girl, is the story of Catherine Donohue, who worked at Radium Dial in Ottawa, Illinois during the 1920’s and 1930’s.
 It was during this time that those working with radium began to sicken and die, but the radium industry attempted to deny liability or even that the illnesses could be caused by radium.
 Catherine’s story is one of a quiet, small-town girl finding the courage and strength to stand up to the radium industry and the legal system in an effort to save herself and her friends.

 What is your preferred writing routine?